Intersecting chords theorem: Related concepts

+where r is the radius of the circle and d is the distance between the circle's center M and point S.

-Next to the tangent-secant theorem and the intersecting secants theorem, the intersecting chords theorem represents one of the three basic cases of a more general theorem about two intersecting lines and a circle - the power of a point theorem.
+Next to the tangent-secant theorem and the intersecting secants theorem, the intersecting chords theorem represents one of the three basic cases of a more general theorem about two intersecting lines and a circle: the power of a point theorem.
+The distance d from the circle's center M to the intersection point S is the absolute value of the power of S with respect to the circle.